Republic P-47 Thunderbolt variants: XP-72 (AP-19)

 Developed in parallel with the Republic XP-69, the AP-19 was proposed by Alexander Kartveli as a replacement for the P-47.
 The aircraft was a development of the bubbletop P-47D, but was to be powered by 3,450 hp Pratt & Whitney R-4360-13 Wasp Major 28-cylinder radial engine driving contra-rotating six-bladed Aeroproducts propellers and armed with six M2 Brownings.
 The USAAF ordered two prototypes on June 18, 1943.
 The first prototype, with a four-bladed propeller due to delayed delivery of the intended unit, was first flown on February 2, 1944, and the second prototype with the intended propeller followed on June 26 of that year.
 The second XP-72 crashed early in the test program, but the USAAF was impressed with its performance and placed an order for 100 production P-72 aircraft with R-4360-19 and four 37 mm cannons in place of the Brownings.
 However, this order was canceled as the war neared its end.

-"Turbobolt"

-In response to the growing number of jet powered fighters operated by the Luftwaffe, Republic began work on a turbojet powered version of the P-47.
-The "Turbobolt" was to have been powered by a single General Electric J31 turbojet, later changed to an Allison J35.
-The Thunderbolt's eight guns were to be relocated to the nose.
-Soon after work began, Republic engineers realized that mounting a turbojet engine onto the Thunderbolt airframe was not feasible, and even if it were, performance likely would not improve by much.
-Therefore, the project was canceled and never made it past the concept drawing phase.

-AP-47

-In September 1948, Republic proposed a mixed-power ground attack development of the Thunderbolt.
-It was to be powered by an R-2800 engine in the nose and a Westinghouse 24C turbojet in the rear fuselage.
-However, the USAF was not interested in the design and did not order any prototypes.